jemmy512/book-notes/CS/refactoring-2.md

         * If the data that is common between the functions isn’t already grouped into a record structure, use Introduce Parameter Object (140) to create a record to group it together.
     2. Take each function that uses the common record and use `Move Function` to move it into the new class.
         * Any arguments to the function call that are members can be removed from the argument list.
-    3. Each bit of logic that manipulates the data can be extracted with Extract Function (106) and then moved into the new class.
+    3. Each bit of logic that manipulates the data can be extracted with `Extract Function` and then moved into the new class.

 * Example
     ```js